jeremylem/mcp_server4j/README.md

 - **Recall@5**: 100% on test queries
 - **Memory**: ~500MB Java heap + ChromaDB storage
 - **Startup**: ~5 seconds (Spring Boot + model loading)

-## Build Notes

-### Java Version

-This project requires **Java 21** (configured in `pom.xml`).
-Key dependencies:

-- **Lombok**: Using `edge-SNAPSHOT` for Java 21+ compatibility
-- **JUnit**: 6.0.1 with proper platform launcher support
-- **Spring Boot**: 3.5.8
-- **Testcontainers**: 2.0.2

-If you encounter compilation issues with newer Java versions, ensure:

-1. Maven Compiler Plugin is at least 3.14.0
-2. Lombok is using the edge-SNAPSHOT version from the edge releases repository
-3. JUnit Platform Launcher is included in test dependencies

 ## References